uva-slpl/nlp2/projects.markdown

 In this project you will learn about maximum likelihood estimation for graphical models parameterised by neural networks.
 You will investigate an unsupervised problem for which a tractable solutions exists (an IBM1-type model) and an unsupervised problems for which approximate inference is necessary (a collocation model).
-You will employ techniques like explicit marginalisation of latent alignments and variational inference for the following models.
+You will employ techniques like explicit marginalisation of latent alignments and variational inference for the following models:

 * Neural IBM1
 * Neural IBM1 augmented with additional French contex
 * Neural IBM1 with latent collocation
 * Neural IBM1 with latent gates

 Resources: